nineteendo/jsonyx/docs/source/cli.rst

 .. option:: output_filename

-    The path to the output JSON file, or "-" for standard output.
+    The path to the output JSON file.
 If not specified, write to :data:`sys.stdout`.

     .. versionadded:: 1.2